 I love being outdoors and I’m happiest when I’m near the water or the mountains.
 I like running because it gets me outdoors.
 But I’m also kind of a homebody.
 I have a huge garden and I like to freeze and can the things I grow.
 I love to knit and there are stacks of books in every room in our house.

 BS Lewis & Clark College; MA., PhD University of Washington

-My recent research has examined couples in which one person is coping with a serious health condition such as heart disease or cancer.
-For example: How can you encourage your partner to exercise or eat a healthful diet without sounding like a nag?
-How do couples talk about fears related to illness and treatments?
+Professor Goldsmith’s research has examined how couples and families communicate as they support one another and make sense of illness or disability.
+For example: How can you encourage a partner who has cardiac disease to exercise or eat a healthful diet without sounding like a nag?
+How do couples talk about fears related to cancer recurrence?
 Under what conditions is social support from friends and family helpful in coping with illness?
-I am beginning a book about the possibility of counter-narratives in online spaces, with blogs by mothers of autistic children as a case study.
-For more information, see my Teaching and Research website.
+Her current project, Polyphonic Resistance: Blogging Motherhood and Autism examines the individual and cultural significance of blogs by mothers of autistic children.
+Additional information is available at daenagoldsmith.com.